junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

-They hit a shapeshifter nest, the nasty things are still the trickiest even after they're in the Purgatory, changing shapes into people he knows.
+They hit a shapeshifter nest, the nasty things are still the trickiest even after they're in Purgatory, changing shapes into people he knows.
 The family of the shapeshifters turn into his own family, Sam, Cas, Bobby, Jess, Mom, Dad, even himself, in a clean flannel.
 A big happy family reunion -- Purgatory version.

 "Hate the shifters."
 Dean murmurs under his breath, chopping the closest one's head off, which happened to be himself.